 I assume you already love shakshuka as much as I do but trust me, making it a chorizo shakshuka just takes it all to the next level of tastiness.

 Make sure you top this with a healthy handful of chopped coriander and some crumbled feta.
-Serve it with a big hunk of crusty bread and a dollop of natural yoghurt and you’ll be set up for a perfect weekend.
+That shakshuka feta combination is such a good one!
+Serve it with a big hunk of crusty bread and a dollop of natural yoghurt and you'll be set up for a perfect weekend.
 Trust me.

 - Olive Oil